 There’s no forgetting the old churches and decadent architecture, or the street signs etched into the walls in a way that was meant to please the eye.
 Seeing such intricate details on every single street made me nostalgic for when people made the time to put more art and love into places of importance.

 I won’t forget walking the quiet streets at night when everyone has gone to sleep.
 It’s in such contrast to the winding, bustling alleyways that I thought may never know silence.

-I won’t forget the way the water floods over the canals when it rains, how the water rises up the brick walls of the buildings several feet high up the wall, the bricks still soaked even months later.
+I won’t forget the way the water floods over the canals when it rains, how the water rises up the bricks of the buildings several feet high up the wall, the stones still soaked even months later.

 I want to remember the song of the Venetian-Italian dialect, the friendly hustle and bustle of mixed tourists and locals enjoying the car-less streets, and some of the happiest dogs on earth strolling the city beside their owners without leashes.

 Surely I will never forget the short Chinese man with an Italian swirly mustache and the huge golden retriever, about his size, following him lazily around Venice.
 Venice attracts people of all types to live in its maze, if only for a little while.

 Venice is another dimension.
 It is romantic in all ways, from the narrow streets to the wide canals, the cozy cafés to the old pizzerias, the tiny gift shops to the old alleys made from stone.
 Everything seems worthy of a photo.